System Software

 Exam

-In order to pass the course, you will have to implement the project as well.
+In order to pass the course, you will have to implement also the project.
 The final mark will be computed from the exam (90 points) and from the project (15 points).

 Project